 Brazil Country Report

 Brazil is generally open to foreign direct investment; the left-wing governments that governed between 2003 and 2016 favoured strong state intervention in the economy with a leading role for state-owned companies, particularly in the oil sector.
-Trade protectionism has been a significant shift under the current Temer government, which has undertaken an ambitious economic liberalisation agenda in efforts to attract private investment.
-Regulations for foreign participation in telecommunications, airport, and port concessions have been eased.
-It is also promoting a privatisation programme, comprising national and regional electricity companies.
+Trade protectionism has been a salient feature of Brazil.
+The outgoing Temer government made some progress towards economic liberalisation, including easing of regulations for foreign participation in telecommunications, airport, and port concessions as well as privatisation of electricity companies.
 Other sectors benefiting from economic liberalisation are oil and gas, particularly the pre-salt.
 There is significant uncertainty over whether the next government to be inaugurated in January 2019, is also seeking approval of a pension reform as part of its pro-business agenda.